 Instructions

-- Whisk in the melted butter, eggs, vanilla extract and milk until the batter comes together.
+- Add the dry ingredients to the wet ingredients and mix until the batter comes together.
 Don't overmix!

 - Heat a greased waffle iron and cook according to the waffle maker's instructions.